DreamBirdXx/mcWorldDesigner/README.md

  * **Blue radius is a optional optimization, basically it halts the unnecessary behind the scale c# function calls for a particular distance radius (blue circle), since only a limited number of objects can be scattered in a spray radius (green), the distance radius stops the brush from updating hundreds of times per brush stroke to just 1 update per stroke, this gives a smooth painting experience.**.

 3. Set brush settings as follows.
- * distance radius = .
+ * distance radius = 2.
- * spray radius = .
+ * spray radius = 4.
- * remove radius = .
+ * remove radius = 6.
+Or anything you like.

 4. To paint, hold ctrl + mouse button 1 drag to paint meshes.
 5. Hold shift + mouse button 1 to remove paint.
-6. If the PaintMeshes are spawning tool close, remove them and increase distance by going to -> **Group Settings -> and change Min distance,** and then repaint.
+6. If the PaintMeshes are spawning tool close or too further apart, remove them and increase or decrease min distance by going to-> **Group Settings-> and change Min distance,** and then repaint.
+7. All PaintMeshes have an important property called "radius",
-7. After you have finished painting disable brush by going pressing "B-" located on bottom buttons panel.
+8. After you have finished painting disable brush by going pressing "B-" located on bottom buttons panel.